tychonievich/cs3330-s2022/markdown/looplab.md

 5. Create a copy of your `sum_unrolled4.s` called `sum_multiple_accum.s`.
 Rename the function in this copy to `sum_multiple_accum` and modify it to use multiple accumulators.
-    (That is, multiple variables to store intermediate results, like in the example from 3 November's slides or Figure 5.21 in the textbook.)
+    (That is, multiple variables to store intermediate results, like in the example from 18 April's lecture or Figure 5.21 in the textbook.)
     Make sure you obey the calling convention when choosing where to store the additional accumulators.